Born in 1988, Lives and works in Cairo, Egypt.

 2015 Stop motion techniques by Lisa Klemenz– Cinema institute.

 2015 Creating Public Art from Up-cycled materials- Mahshrabia Gallery

 2014 Masks of Cinema & Theatre by Sabry Zekri.

 2013 Recycled Puppets & Masks by Jenna Crowder – Darb 1718

 Mada Masr by Ash Moniz, MASS Alexandria group exhibition.

-Leiden Arts In socity by Annabel Kanaar writing about “Too much here and barely there” project.
+Leiden Arts In society by Annabel Kanaar writing about “Too much here and barely-there” project.

 Nenagh Guardian Switch Art project

 Middle East Eye From Rags to Riches Exhibition